Moving is packed with challenges, but it doesn't have to be dangerous. If you're careful and take precautions, a safe move is easy to achieve.

-The first step towards maintaining a safe move is being prepared in case someone is injured.
-This means readying a moving first-aid kit that will address the immediate needs of anyone who sustains a minor injury while moving.
+The first step towards maintaining a safe move is preparing for a range of injuries.
+This means preparing a moving first-aid kit that will address the immediate needs of anyone who sustains a minor injury while moving.

 These are the most important things you should include in your moving first aid kit: